 Health Information Exchange Oversight

 The Minnesota Department of Health (MDH) is required by Minnesota law to establish an oversight process that will protect the public interest on matters pertaining to health information exchange.
-The Minnesota Commissioner of Health has been granted the authority to implement a program for the oversight of the exchange of health information in Minnesota in accordance with Minnesota Statutes §§ 62J.498 through 62J.4982, which became effective on July 1, 2010.
+The Minnesota Commissioner of Health has been granted the authority to implement a program for the oversight of the exchange of health information in Minnesota in accordance with Minnesota Statutes §§ 62J.498 through 62J.4982, which became effective on July 1, 2010, and revised effective July 1, 2015.

-The Health Information Exchange (HIE) Oversight Process is intended to ensure that organizations involved in HIE in Minnesota are adhering to nationally recognized standards that will allow Minnesota providers and hospitals the opportunity to receive incentives for achieving “meaningful use” of electronic health records under federal law.
-Under this law, an entity providing health information exchange services for clinical meaningful use transactions must apply for a certificate of authority to conduct business in Minnesota as either a Health Information Organization (HIO) or a Health Data Intermediary (HDI).
+The Health Information Exchange (HIE) Oversight Process is intended to ensure that organizations involved in HIE in Minnesota are adhering to Minnesota and nationally recognized standards and requirements that will allow Minnesota providers and hospitals to access pertinent patient health information to improve health outcomes while ensuring patients have the appropriate privacy and security portections in place.
+Under this law, an entity providing health information exchange services in Minnesota for clinical transactions must apply for a certificate of authority to conduct business in Minnesota as either a Health Information Organization (HIO) or a Health Data Intermediary (HDI).

 Learn more about the oversight process, how to get involved and how to connect with certified HIE Service Providers: